dddrrreee/cs240lx-25spr/guides/using-float/README.md

 There are two examples: `fp-example` uses floats, `complex-example` uses complex numbers.

-Note the makefile slightly changes in that you have to specify where to find the floatig point library (`lib/libm`).
+Note the Makefile slightly changes in that you have to specify where to find the floating point library [cs240lx-25spr/lib/libm](../../lib/libm).
 The current library only compiles a small subset of the math library.
 Should be easy enough to add the rest.

 If you compile and run `fp-example`: